IMF agreement: Electricity prices to be hiked quarterly

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The IMF has also placed implementation on action plan under Financial Action Task Force (FATF) into structural benchmark till end October 2019 in order to exit the country from grey list.
+The IMF has also placed implementation on action plan under the Financial Action Task Force (FATF) into structural benchmark till end October 2019 in order to exit the country from the grey list.

 “A second quarterly adjustment will take place before end-August.
 Moreover, the FY 2020 electricity tariff schedule will be notified as determined by the regulator by end-September 2019 under structural benchmark” stated the IMF.